Alejandra Fraile

 Alejandra’s leadership style:

-As a leader, what is Alejandra more likely to?
+As a leader, what is Alejandra more likely to do on the board?

 "Student leadership SHOULD feel more SUPPORTED and less STRESSED”- Alejandra